-- → Click on Split View Vertically - → Click on the right view so that it becomes the active view. - → Click on Split View Horizontally. - → Click on the top right view and then press the X key in order to obtain a Right view. - → Click on the bottom right view and then press the Z key in order to obtain a Top view. - → Rotate the left view as you wish.
+- \rightarrow Click on Split View Vertically - \rightarrow Click on the right view so that it becomes the active view. - \rightarrow Click on Split View Horizontally. - \rightarrow Click on the top right view and then press the X key in order to obtain a Right view. - \rightarrow Click on the bottom right view and then press the Z key in order to obtain a Top view. - \rightarrow Rotate the left view as you wish.

+When several views are displayed, you can also undock them to benefit from multiple displays.
 In order to go back to a unique view, run the command Keep Only One View.